sheagcraig/auto_logout/README.md

+## auto_logout
 Package to automatically hard-logout users in OS X computer labs.

 Computers can be set using the builtin tools to automatically logout users after a predetermined amount of time.
-However, it will wait, and ultimately fail, if a user has unsaved changes in an Office document, etc.
+However, it will wait, and ultimately fail, if a user has unsaved changes in an Office document, running processes in a terminal session, etc.

-I tried numerous ways of doing this-the first idea was to ```killall -9 loginwindow```, but, that frequently left users with a glitched out loginwindow (Go figure...)
+I tried numerous ways of doing this--the first idea was to ```killall -9 loginwindow```, but, that frequently left users with a glitched out loginwindow (Go figure...)